taalbs/IGME_230/Project1/Readme.md

 - Desktop will use the arrow keys or WASD
 - Mobile can use the touch screen to turn left right
 - Mobile might have accelerometer to turn.

+## VII.
+Screenshots ##
+Here are a few mockup screen shots of what the game might potentially look like.
+**Still in progress.**

+## VIII.
+Other ##
+I like trains

+## IX.
+About the Developer ##
+My name is Ben Talbot, I am a 5th year Computer Engineering and Technology major at RIT.
+I have always enjoyed coding, so game design felt outside of my field, but I always enjoy a challenge.
+Unfortunately I don't have much experience drawing or designing, so the graphics will be slightly under-par.
+I hope I can carry any of my previous skills into this project.